FAQs (Frequently Asked Questions)

 What does plastic surgery cost?

 In general, people are surprised about the affordability of plastic surgery.
 Cosmetic procedures are not covered by insurance and must be paid for by the individual although financing programs are now available through facilities like CareCredit.com .
-A consultation in our office is $125.
-Most office treatments for Botox, Juvederm, Restylane, or Laser Treatments begin at $350 and average around $500 for most patients.
+A consultation in our office is $275 with the doctor and $175 with our nurses.
+The Consultation fee is applied to treatments performed during the office visit or in the future for a surgical procedure.
+Most office treatments for Botox, Juvederm, Restylane, or Laser Treatments begin at $400 and average around $600 for most patients.
 A listing of the most common surgical procedures are given here and include the cost of anesthesia and operating facility.

 - Blepharoplasty or eyelid surgery — $4000 and up.